3 Reasons Why Couples Really Fight

 3. Lack of physical and emotional intimacy

-This too is one of the main reasons why couples really fight.
-A husband and wife fighting and arguing constantly sometimes are a consequence of a lack of physical and emotional intimacy.
+This, too, is one of the main reasons why couples fight.
+A husband and wife fighting and constantly arguing sometimes are a consequence of a lack of physical and emotional intimacy.

 So how to handle arguments in a relationship because of this reason?